GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When We Train**

-The 3rd Battalion training occurs one weekend a month, usually the third (Charlie) weekend, **but can shift to another weekend based on holiday conflicts.** In addition to training drills, 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods,” to field test our training skills.
+The 3rd Battalion training occurs monthly on the third (Charlie) weekend.
+In addition to training drills, 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods,” to field test our training skills.

 **Where We Train**

-The 3rd Battalion home training base is the Georgia Army National Guard Army Aviation Support Facility (AASF#1) located at the Winder, Ga., airport.
+The 3rd Battalion home training base is the Georgia Army National Guard Army Aviation Support Facility (AASF#1) located at the Winder, Ga. airport.
 This facility supports Georgia Army National Guard Black Hawk maintenance work and has 24 hour/7 day-a-week security on site.

 **What We Do**

-**Our primary goal is supporting the Georgia Army National Guard.** Since 2014, the 3rd battalion has provided assistance to the Georgia Army National Guard 178th Military Police Company based in Monroe, Ga., and the 1-121 Infantry Unit based in Winder, Ga.
+Since 2014, the 3rd battalion has provided assistance to the Georgia Army National Guard 178th Military Police Company based in Monroe, Ga., and the 1-121 Infantry Unit based in Winder, Ga.

 While some of those missions provided additional Soldier support, more recently, the 3rd Battalion has been involved opposing force training.